 And of course you’ll need WordPress software, the ‘home’, but that’s free and can be setup in two clicks after you buy hosting.
 I’ll show you how to do it when we get there.

 If you want to get the most bang for your buck along with capable and fast support in emergencies, I suggest the following companies to provide the services you need to start a blog with WordPress.

-Clicking the links below will open them in a new tab so you don’t lose your place on this tutorial.
 For the best price on any blog-related service, pay annually, and it’s probably a safe bet that you make your purchases after skimming this entire article.